 There is a real post vintage buzz around the Barossa Valley with winemakers throughout the district especially excited over the quality of the later ripening red varieties, Cabernet Sauvignon and Grenache.

-2017 has the potential to become a cracking Cabernet vintage.
+2017 was a cracking Cabernet vintage.
 It will be remembered as a particularly mild growing season, allowing very slow ripening and the development of mature Cabernet flavours reminiscent of licorice, tobacco and violets and the texture and acidity to make very cellar worthy red wines.

-The anticipation of a strong 2017 vintage coincides with the release of our 2012 Mentor Cabernet Sauvignon.
+The 2017 vintage released our 2012 Mentor Cabernet Sauvignon.
 Another outstanding red wine vintage that was very mild throughout, with predominantly cool nights, which allowed our best Cabernet vineyards to ripen slowly and produce wines with great complexity, elegance and longevity.